LEVEL UP YOUR DIY-RECORDINGS AND MAKE YOUR BAND STAND OUT FROM THE CROWD

 My studio/online mixing service:

-There are already lots of success stories like these and there could be even more if only people knew the stuff that I've learned the hard way over the years, before I became a professional engineer.
+There are already lots of success stories and there could be even more if only people knew the stuff that I've learned the hard way over the years, before I became a professional engineer.
 I want to save you all the headache and make your next release a success story!

 Save yourself some money and unlock your mix engineer's superpowers!